smartmeio/arancino-daemon/README.md

 #### Change `ExecStart` directive

-During installation the file _arancino.services_ was copied in _<PATH TO ARANCINO MODULE>/extras/_.
+During installation the file _arancino.services_ is copied in _<PATH TO ARANCINO MODULE>/extras/_ and then moved it into _systemd_ directory.
-Move it into _systemd_ directory and change the `ExecStart` directive to execute the _start.py_ script.
+The `ExecStart` directive refers to the executable script: the _start.py_ script.
+In Arancino OS the <PATH TO ARANCINO MODULE> is `/usr/local/lib/Python3.5/dist-packages/arancino/`

 ```shell
 $ sudo cp <PATH TO ARANCINO MODULE>/extras/arancino.service /etc/systemd/system/